ReneTC/MissionToFission/readme.md

 - Optimize performance.

 ## Todo now
+- RBMK reactor should have modifcations such as xenon chance water cooling, water mdoeration ability and so on.
 - change to percentages not decimals in all settings
 - make physics changer hold most items, now it's duplciated
 - clean up: make container for layout, move game logic into own holder

 ## Small Todo's
 - Tween animations (such as color changes and deletions)